History

 Beginner Bandolero, Outlaw Bandolero, Legends, Bomber (V6), Mini Stock (Domestic 4-Cylinders), Outlaw (Hondas), Street Stock

-The track currently hosts five (5) regional touring series:
+The track currently hosts six (6) regional touring series:

-Fort Garry Industries Maritime Pro Stock Tour, Easy-Kleen Super Late Model Series, Cross Roads Maritime League of Legends Tour, Heart of a Champion Hot Rod Classics powered by Kimco, Tim’s Corner Motorsports Bandolero Road Trip
+Fort Garry Industries Maritime Pro Stock Tour, Easy-Kleen Super Late Model Series, Cross Roads Maritime League of Legends Tour, Heart of a Champion Hot Rod Classics powered by Kimco, Tim’s Corner Motorsports Bandolero Road Trip, Atlantic Modified Tour

-For the first time in over a decade and a half, on June 27th, 2026, the track will host a monster truck show presented by the Monster Madness & FMX World Tour.
+For the first time in 16 years, on June 27th, 2026, the track will host a national monster truck and FMX tour – the Monster Madness & FMX World Tour.

 Facilities